Skip to content

 private decimal temperature;

-// source name
+// name of source

-public string Name { get; set; }
+public string Nom { get; set; }

-// reported event
+// event reported

 public event EventHandler<TemperatureTropHauteEventArgs> TemperatureTropHaute;